+The CSI Variation Threshold subfield value between 0 and 10 indicates that the threshold-based reporting phase is used in the corresponding TB sensing measurement instances, and indicates the corresponding CSI variation threshold value set by the sensing initiator.
+The CSI Variation Threshold subfield value equal to 15 indicates that the basic reporting subphase (see 11.21.18.6.5 (Basic reporting phase)) is used in the corresponding TB sensing measurement instances.

 Instructions to the editor: please add the following sentence to Line 47, Page 97 in the subclause 11.21.18.6.6 Threshold-based reporting phase in D0.3 as shown below:

-The CSI variation threshold for each sensing responder to be compared with the CSI variation value is determined by the sensing initiator, and is transmitted to each sensing responder within a TBD frame.
+The CSI variation threshold for each sensing responder to be compared with the CSI variation value is determined by the sensing initiator, and is transmitted to each sensing responder within a Sensing Measurement Setup Request frame.
 Different sensing responders may have different threshold values set by the sensing initiator.

 SP

 Do you support the proposed resolutions to the following CIDs and incorporate the text changes into the latest TGbf draft: 128 283 286 435 559?